First International Conference on the Archaeology of the Oman Peninsula 2026

 Kia ora,

-رَمَضَان كَرِيم (Wishing a generous Ramadan to all who observe!)
+رَمَضَان كَرِيم (Wishing a generous Ramadan to all those observing!)

-I am part way through a two-month stay in Muscat, Oman, where I am collecting data for my PhD.
+I am part of the way through a two-month stay in Muscat, Oman, where I am collecting data for my PhD.

-In a great move for the profile of research in Oman, it was announced during the conference that the Journal of Oman Studies was becoming a Gold Open Access journal - follow the link above (further back issues will be added to the website in time).
+In a great move for the profile of research in Oman, it was announced during the conference that the Journal of Oman Studies was becoming a Gold Open Access journal - follow the link above to visit the website (further back issues will be added in time).

-A short (English language) local news report on the conference can be found here.
+A short English language local news report on the conference can be found here.
+An English language version of the conference programme (including abstracts for all the paper presentations) can be viewed here.

 Most of the presentations were given in English, but it was great to see a few presentations given in Arabic, by local researchers.
 My Arabic is, shall we say, a work in progress (I'm back on the Duolingo Arabic lessons!), so thankfully there were headsets available that allowed everyone attending the conference to listen to all of the presentations by tuning into a local radio frequency.

-Kudos to the translators throughout the conference for their great job - especially to the poor guy who got hit with the double whammy of some unavoidable stone artefact-related jargon and a New Zealand accent!
+A quick shout out here to the unsung heroes of the conference - the translators - for their great job.
+Special mention goes to the poor guy who got hit with the double whammy of some unavoidable stone artefact-related jargon and a New Zealand accent!

-Overall it was a great conference and start to my stay in Muscat - thanks to the conference organising team, the Ministry of Heritage and Tourism, and Sultan Qaboos University for making it possible.
-The intention is to make this conference a regular event in the future, and perhaps - إن شاء الله - I will be able to attend again to present some of the results of my PhD research.
+Overall it was a great conference and start to my stay in Muscat.
+Thanks to the conference organising team, the Ministry of Heritage and Tourism, and Sultan Qaboos University for making it possible.
+The intention is to make this conference a regular event in the future, and perhaps - إن شاء الله (Allah willing) - I will be able to attend again to present some of the results of my PhD research.

 And, as always, thanks for reading,